 According to Eurostat data (Online Courses, 2019), Finland has the highest percentage of people taking at least one type of online course, followed by the United Kingdom, Sweden, and Spain.

-- By 2022, Europe is expected to generate the second-highest revenue in the LMS market.
+- The European LMS market is expected to generate the second-highest revenue by 2022.

-- LMS growth in Eastern Europe is at 16.9% annually.
+- The growth rate of LMS in Eastern Europe is 16.9% per year.

 In the near future, the adoption of LMS platforms is projected to be driven by improvements in educational resources and economic progress in emerging countries in the Asia Pacific area.

 Africa’s progress is built on a foundation of education.
-An rising number of African countries have used elearning approaches in order to improve learning efficacy.
-As a result, Africa has become a burgeoning market for elearning and learning management systems (LMS).
+A rising number of African countries have used learning approaches in order to improve learning efficacy.
+As a result, Africa has become a burgeoning market for e-learning and learning management systems (LMS).

 Despite Africa’s growth in LMS adoption, issues that obstruct successful LMS implementation remain.
 While online learning has the potential to increase education quality in Africa, obstacles such as Internet connectivity, availability of online curricula, and a lack of teacher training are impeding LMS implementation throughout the continent.

 - The LMS industry in Africa is growing at a pace of 15.2 percent each year.